Employment law status

-In the remainder of this section of the website we cover the employment law rights of employees (most PAs will be employees for employment law purposes).
+In the next section of the website, we cover the employment law rights of employees as most PAs will be employees for employment law purposes.
 However, you can find out more about the rights and obligations for workers and the self-employed on GOV.UK by following the links below: